Written by Lauriston Brewster

 Houston’s lauded Museum District is home to 19 museums, galleries, cultural centers and community organizations.
 In the heart of the District, on the corner of Bissonet and Montrose, stands a big, stainless steel rhombus.

-That is the Contemporary Arts Museum Houston and their Zilkha Gallery is home to some of the most innovative and though-provoking artworks you’ll see in the area.
+That is the Contemporary Arts Museum Houston and their Zilkha Gallery is home to some of the most innovative and thought-provoking artworks you’ll see in the area.

 This January, CAMH presented their 10th biennial group exhibition called Origins of the Self, which featured photography, painting, video, and sculpture work produced by 63 Houston-area teen artists.